>> MODERN FOREIGN LANGUAGES

 Our French curriculum is designed, following National Curriculum objectives, to develop children’s skills in languages, through regularly taught lessons.
 Children progressively acquire, use and apply a growing bank of vocabulary organised around topics.
 We follow La Jolie Ronde scheme of work in KS2 to ensure coverage and progression across school.

 By the end of Key Stage 2, we aim to have enabled pupils to be able to engage in simple conversations in French and understand key terms and phrases.
-We hope, through our teaching of French, our pupils will develop an appreciation and respect for other nationalities and cultures.
+We aim, through our teaching of French, our pupils will develop an appreciation and respect for other nationalities and cultures.

 In preparation for studying French in depth in KS2, children in KS1 and FSU are exposed to songs and some simple words to introduce vocabulary and an understanding of a different language.